Table of Contents

 Buying Backlinks or Low-Quality SEO Services

-Some businesses are so anxious to rank their sites that they resort to questionable SEO practices such as buying bulk backlinks on sites such as Fiverr.
+Some businesses are so anxious to rank their sites that they resort to questionable SEO practices, such as buying bulk backlinks on sites like Fiverr.
 Ever since Google introduced the Penguin and Panda updates (informal names given to search engine algorithms), it’s been harder to rank using such SEO shortcuts.
-In some cases, you’ll get a brief spike in your rankings from these “blackhat” tactics but in the long run, you’ll most likely get penalized.
+In some cases, you’ll get a brief spike in your rankings from these “blackhat” tactics, but in the long run, you’ll most likely get penalized.

 Another backlink strategy that Panda rendered obsolete is publishing content on article directories (e.g. Ezinearticles) and other sites known as content farms.
-Google is very much opposed to publishing content primarily for the sake of getting links.
-If Google sees that you’ve suddenly acquired a large number of backlinks it’s likely to set off a red flag.
+Google is very much opposed to publishing content primarily to get links.
+If Google sees that you’ve suddenly acquired many backlinks, it’s likely to set off a red flag.
 Your link-building strategy should be natural and focused on reputable and authoritative sites.

 Overlooking UX and On-page SEO Factors

-Google wants to make sure websites are delivering a positive and helpful experience to visitors.
+Google wants to ensure websites deliver a positive and helpful experience to visitors.
 That’s why UX (User Experience) is important for SEO.
-If your pages load too slowly, or your navigation is confusing you need to address these issues.
-You should be concerned about UX even apart from SEO as it affects your visitor experience and conversions as well.
+You must address these issues if your pages load too slowly or your navigation is confusing.
+You should be concerned about UX, even apart from SEO, as it also affects your visitor experience and conversions.
 People are more likely to remain longer on a site with an appealing layout and navigation than one that’s cluttered and confusing.
 Meta titles and descriptions, which we already mentioned, are crucial to on-page SEO.
 Here are a few other factors that are also relevant.

 - Optimized URLs.
 Your URLs should be keyword-rich and match the names of your posts and pages.
-If you use WordPress, you can set this under Settings and Permalinks structure.
+Using WordPress, you can set this under Settings and Permalinks structure.
 Set it for “post name.”
-You don’t want to use the default structure which contains random characters.
+You don’t want to use the default structure containing random characters.
 Your URL should look more like www.mysite.com/my-latest-post rather than www.mysite.com/post1378.

 - Use H1, H2, and H3 tags.
 These are headings and subheadings that should contain important keywords.
 H1 is your title and only needs to be used once.
 H2 and H3 are for subheadings.
 You seldom need to use tags beyond these (H4, H5, etc.).

 - Internal links.
 Linking to your previous posts helps to keep visitors on your site longer.
-It also helps with SEO, showing Google that your site has some depth.
+It also helps with SEO, showing Google your site’s depth.